kct2020/goutpal-com-skeleventy/site/allopurinol/index.md

 <h2 id="intent">Allopurinol Article Audiences</h2>
 Most allopurinol articles are part of <a href="/blog/starting-gout-plans/">GoutPal's Gout Patient Plan</a>.
 Especially since allopurinol is recommended by rheumatologists as the first-line treatment for controlling excess uric acid.

-That Patient Plan also includes most side-effects articles.
-However fear of side-effects prevents some gout sufferers initiating uric acid treatment.
-Similarly poor management of allopurinol side-effects causes some gout patients to withdraw treatment.
+That Patient Plan also includes most side effects articles.
+However, fear of side effects prevents some gout sufferers initiating uric acid treatment.
+Similarly, poor management of allopurinol side effects causes some gout patients to withdraw treatment.
 So I include those articles in <a href="/9667/goutpal-plan-for-gout-victims/">GoutPal's Gout Victim Plan</a>.

 Finally, some articles compare allopurinol with lifestyle changes or complementary alternatives.
 So I include those articles in <a href="/9637/goutpal-plan-for-gout-recce-group/">GoutPal's Gout Student Plan</a>.